SamuelFullerCA/SVG-Logo-Maker/README.md

 Any questions please reachout at: samuelfullerca@gmail.com

-To view additional applications developed by myself, checkout my GitHub profile: SamuelFullerCA
+To view additional applications developed by myself, checkout my GitHub profile:
+<a href="https://github.com/SamuelFullerCA"> SamuelFullerCA </a>